-What kind of leaders do you have in your organization?
+What kind of leaders do you have in your organisation?

 For the past 100 years, leadership has not changed much.
 Most companies still offer a high percentage of decision-making power to a select few.
 Leaders still call the shots of what their teams work on, how they work, and when and where they work.
 Many leaders tend to micromanage instead of inspire their people.
 They act as gatekeepers, rather than advocates, for career development.